 If you feel that your insurance company is acting in bad faith by denying you coverage, you need to speak to an experienced attorney.
-For over 28 years, our legal team at NordstrandBlack PC has been standing up for rights of Santa Barbara citizens, seeing that they get the compensation they deserve.
+For over 30 years, our legal team at NordstrandBlack PC has been standing up for the rights of Santa Barbara citizens, seeing that they get the compensation they deserve.
 Call (805) 962-2022 for a free case evaluation.

 We understand the shock and devastation that you, as a homeowner, must feel.
 First, your home is severely damaged or destroyed by a natural disaster.
-Then, you are told that your homeowners policy does not cover that particular event.
+Then, you are told that your homeowner’s policy does not cover that particular event.

-While most homeowners insurance policies don’t cover damage from floods, mudslides, debris flows, other similar events, the California Insurance Code requires insurers to adhere to the legal doctrine of "efficient proximate cause."
+While most homeowners insurance policies don’t cover damage from floods, mudslides, debris flows, and similar events, the California Insurance Code requires insurers to adhere to the legal doctrine of "efficient proximate cause."
 Efficient proximate cause means that if a covered event, such as the Thomas Fire, was a contributing cause of the mudslides and debris flows, the insurer is legally bound to cover damage from the subsequent event.
 Experts tell us that trees and other foliage are vital in preventing landslides, mudslides, and other forms of soil erosion.
-Since the Thomas Fire destroyed so much foliage, it was therefore a direct or contributing cause to the following mudslides.
+Since the Thomas Fire destroyed so much foliage, it was a direct or contributing cause to the following mudslides.

 Getting the most from an insurance claim comes down to properly filing the paperwork for the claim, understanding what is and is not covered, and being ready to deal with a low offer or denial of your claim.
 Having an experienced lawyer by your side can simplify the process and take some of the burden off your shoulders.
 An attorney will make sure you include everything you need and try to recover the full value of all your damaged and destroyed property.

-If your claim is denied, or you are offered an insufficient amount, your attorney can help you negotiate a more appropriate amount of money, or file a claim against your insurance company.
+If your claim is denied, or you are offered an insufficient amount, your attorney can help you negotiate a more appropriate amount of compensation or file a claim against your insurance company.
 Insurers are not allowed to act in bad faith by denying an insurance claim that they must cover, but sometimes, you have to file your case in court to force insurance companies to do what is right.

 The best way to receive relief for things like property damage, emotional distress, and relocation costs after a disaster is through a civil lawsuit.
 Insurance companies typically only cover actual property damage, but the expenses and emotional toll can go far beyond that.
-A civil lawsuit allows you to seek damages due to how the disaster has impacted your life and how it will continue to do so in the future.
+A civil lawsuit allows you to seek damages based on how the disaster has impacted your life and how it will continue to do so in the future.
 When the disaster can be directly connected to someone's negligence, then you have the ability to hold them liable.

 Regardless of what their commercials may claim, insurance companies do not always act in your best interest.
 Insurance companies and their shareholders want to make the most profit possible.
-To do this, they may attempt to get their customers to accept smaller payouts, or deny legitimate claims on technicalities.
+To do this, they may attempt to get their customers to accept smaller payouts or deny legitimate claims on technicalities.
 Insurance companies employ armies of lawyers to fight against clients who challenge denied claims.